 During WWII only one item was made – the Lic-Ris-Ets, which was solid candy cut into ¾” pieces packaged into a plastic coated box with a cellophane window.
 After the war there was so much demand for product, the inventory would get consumed within three weeks of it having left the factory.

 In November 1999, American Licorice Co. joined with other small family owned candy companies, including Spangler and Goetze to form the Candy Alliance LLC.
-The Alliance works to promote the mutual interests involved through the coordination of ingredient purchasing to get lower prices, the creation of cooperative marketing and distribution programs, and the cross-licensing and development of joint products.
-In 2000 American Licorice Co. opened a corporate headquarters to Bend, Oregon which remained in place for approximately fourteen years.
+The Candy Alliance was formed "to establish lawful arrangements to enhance competition in the candy industry, especially with large candy manufacturers, by, among other ways, increasing placement and distribution of Members’ products and lowering their costs, thereby enabling them to lower prices, raise output and give consumers wider choices."
+All the members are of similar size, have common goals and have found synergies that will enable members to ‘build a better business’ and compete in the crowded market place of confections and snacks.
+Each member is a standalone entity that operates independently of other members.
+In 2000 American Licorice Co. opened corporate headquarters in Bend, Oregon which remained in place for approximately fourteen years.

-THE MOVE TO INDIANA In 2005, American Licorice Co. expanded operations to a larger facility in La Porte, Indiana in order to meet demand.
+In 2005, American Licorice Co. expanded operations to a larger facility in La Porte, Indiana in order to meet demand.
 Eventually, all Midwest operations and its corporate offices were consolidated into this location.
-This facility is now the hub responsible for creating all your favorite Sour Punch® brand candies.
+This location is now the hub responsible for creating all your favorite Sour Punch® brand candies.
 Candy innovation is a key driver to everyone at American Licorice Company, so always be on the lookout for new and exciting treats coming soon.
-Recent innovations have included Twistettes, a bite sized licorice piece, and a renewed emphasis on creating candies with less artificial ingredients has led to the release of Red Vines Made Simple, which is your favorite Red Vines twists without artificial color or flavors, and made with Non-GMO ingredients.
+Recent innovations have included Twistettes, a bite sized licorice piece, and a renewed emphasis on creating candies with less artificial ingredients has led to the release of Red Vines Made Simple, which are your favorite Red Vines twists without artificial color or flavors, and made with Non-GMO ingredients.